Java-Archive/open-herbarium/_data/_website/README.md

 ENTRYPOINT hugo server --bind 0.0.0.0
 ```

-With the follwing docker command you can run the
+With the following docker command you can run the
 image.

 ```